onupovici/java-developer-nanodegree/P02-VehiclesAPI/vehicles-api/README.md

 ## Instructions

-#### TODOs

-- Implement the `TODOs` within the `CarService.java` and `CarController.java`  files
-- Add additional tests to the `CarControllerTest.java` file based on the `TODOs`
-- Implement API documentation using Swagger

 #### Run the Code

-To properly run this application you need to start the Orders API and the Service API first.
+To properly run this application you need to start

+* eureka
+* pricing-service
+* boogle-maps

+Via shell it can be started using

 ```
 $ mvn clean package